Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 This option takes the ‘doing nothing’ option one step further.
-If you have no immediate plans to use the company’s cash you could put it on deposit in a high-interest account or company bond, normally you can secure a higher interest rate by agreeing to tie the funds upon deposit for a specific period of time (30 days, 90 days, 6 months, one year etc.).
+If you have no immediate plans to use the company’s cash you could put it on deposit in a high-interest account or company bond, sometimes you can secure a higher interest rate by agreeing to tie the funds upon deposit for a specific period of time (30 days, 90 days, 6 months, one year etc.).
 You should, however, remember that once deposited the money is tied up for the whole period and there are normally penalties for wanting to withdraw the funds before the settlement date.

 Please remember that dividends can only be paid from profits and that tax on dividends could fall, as well as rise, although this is probably unlikely.
-For further information on how the tax on dividends is calculated please refer to our contractor tax section.

 Planning for retirement?
 Company Pension contributions may be for you.

 Your company can make pension contributions directly into your pension fund whether it be a stakeholder scheme or a SIPP and these should receive full Corporation Tax relief in the year that they are paid (subject to certain restrictions).
-They should also be National Insurance free which can make them quite a tax efficient method of extraction; albeit one that ties the monies up until retirement.
+They should also be National Insurance free which can make them quite a tax-efficient method of extraction; albeit one that ties the monies up until retirement.

 Nixon Williams is not authorised to give specific investment advice so we would always advise speaking to a financial advisor before making a decision on this to ensure that you get the right product to meet your needs and to ensure that you do not fall foul of the rigorous pension rules that are currently in place.
-We do have a page that covers this in more detail if you would like further information.

 Want to try and earn an additional income for the company?
 Looking at stocks or shares?
-If this is a route you intend to go down then great care needs to be taken before committing yourself to an investment strategy as these investment areas do carry an element of risk and for this reason it would be advisable to only invest with ‘spare’ cash i.e. money that can be lost in the unfortunate event of your investments turning bad.
+If this is a route you intend to go down then great care needs to be taken before committing yourself to an investment strategy as these investment areas do carry an element of risk and. for this reason, it would be advisable to only invest with ‘spare’ cash i.e. money that can be lost in the unfortunate event of your investments turning bad.

 You should also take great care if you decide to start investing company funds whether it is in stocks and shares or even in high-interest deposits as you may put at risk your trading status if you wish to consider claiming entrepreneur’s relief in the future.